gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ### 🎨 Step 1: Apply Custom Styles (Optional)

-If you'd like to use the new visual theme I've prepared, run the following command in your terminal.
+If you'd like to use the new visual theme I've prepared, run the following command in your project's root terminal.
 For Windows users, please use **Git Bash**.
+The script is already in your project directory; you do not need to move it.

 ```bash
 bash create_styles.sh